-The Republic of Angola is a country located in South Africa that borders the Democratic Republic of Congo, Namibia, Zambia, and the Atlantic Ocean.
+The Republic of Angola is a country located in Southern Africa that borders the Democratic Republic of Congo, Namibia, Zambia, and the Atlantic Ocean.
 Angola is the seventh largest country in Africa whose capital city is Luanda.
 The president of Angola is both the head of state and head of government after their constitution abolished the post of the prime minister.
 The president of Angola has all the executive authority as well as an extent of legislative powers meaning the president of Angola can govern the country by decree.
-Angola's presidential position dates back to when Angola got its independence in 1975, and from that time it has had only two presidents.
+Angola's presidential position dates back to when Angola got its independence in 1975.

 Presidents Of Angola Since 1975

 Antonio Agostinho Neto was Angola's first president, and he came to power after his then Marxist Popular Movement for the Liberation of Angola won over control of the country from Portugal.
 He was the president of Angola from 1975 until his death in 1979 after he fought for colonial liberation and independence from 1961 to 1974.

 Jose Eduardo dos Santos was born on August 28, 1942, and was the president of Angola from 1979 to 2017.